PowerMan2206/dots/README.md

 - run `nitrogen` and set your `walls` directory and wallpapers on each monitor
 - run `systemctl enable --now --user pipewire-pulse.service` to be able to use PulseAudio tools
+- run `sudo systemctl enable --now bluetooth.service` to be able to use bluetooth
 - edit the i3 (`.config/i3/config`) and Polybar (`.config/polybar/launch.sh`) files and set your monitor names on them
-- edit the `.config/polybar/scripts/current-sink.sh` script and set your sink names and pretty names (can be seen with `pamixer --list-inks`)
+- edit `.config/polybar/scripts/current-sink.sh` and set your sink names and pretty names (can be seen with `pamixer --list-inks`)
-- edit the `.config/polybar/scripts/microphone.sh` script and set your source name (can be seen with `pamixer --list-sources`)
+- edit `.config/polybar/scripts/scripts.sh` and set your microphone source name (can be seen with `pamixer --list-sources`) and other stuff if needed
 - run the micro command `plugin install wc` (Ctrl-E) to get the word-count plugin, I didn't include it so that I don't gotta worry if it's ever updated